jfrog/jfrog-cli/README.md

 # Download and Installation

 You can either install JFrog CLI using one of the supported installers or download its executable directly.
-Visit the [JFrog CLI Download Page](https://www.jfrog.com/getcli/) for details.
+Visit the [Install JFrog CLI Page](https://jfrog.com/getcli/) for details.

 # Building the Executable